Bor, Serbia: Movies

-Bor is the city where many films were produced.
-Because of that, city have the nickname "Boriwood".
-List of Serbian and international movies produced in Bor include Tears for Sale, Tilva Roš, White White World, Man Is Not a Bird, Winning of Freedom, On the Road to Katanga, Saga o tri nevina muškarca, Save Our Souls, Volja sinovljeva, Vivegam.
+Many films have been produced in Bor.
+Because of that, the city has the nickname "Boriwood".
+Serbian and international movies produced in Bor include Tears for Sale, Tilva Roš, White White World, Man Is Not a Bird, Winning of Freedom, On the Road to Katanga, Saga o tri nevina muškarca, Save Our Souls, Volja sinovljeva, and Vivegam.

 Sports

 Bor Sports Center (Спортски центар Бор/Sportski centar Bor) is an indoor sporting arena.
 The capacity of the arena is 3,000 people in the seating area, and 4,500 in the ground level area.
 The Bor Skate Plaza is the first and the biggest skate park in the Balkans.
 It is located next to the Karting circuit and Bor Sports Center.
 It is opened in 2012.
 Next to the Bor Skate Plaza is the Karting circuit that was built in the same year.
 Near to them is the stadium "4. kilometer" and Bor Hippodrome.

-One of the most famous clubs in the city is FK Bor football club, which spent several seasons in the top division, the Yugoslav First League, participating in the European Cup Winners Cup in the season of 1968/69, and played in the national Cup Finale in season 1967/1968 against Crvena Zvezda.
+One of the most famous clubs in the city is FK Bor football club, which spent several seasons in Yugoslavia's top division, the Yugoslav First League, participating in the European Cup Winners Cup in the season of 1968/69, and played in the national Cup Finale in season 1967/1968 against Crvena Zvezda.

 FK Bor is currently part of Bor District league, which is the Fifth tier league in Serbia, while another city club, FK Slatina Bor, is in Zone League East, the fourth-level football league in Serbia.
 In the season 2018–2019, three clubs from Bor will take part in the top level national league competitions.
 ZKK Bor will play in the First Women's Basketball League of Serbia, ZJRK Bor in Serbian First League of Handball for Women, while American football team Golden Bears Bor is in the top-level American Football League of Serbia.

 Under the auspices of the Public Utility "Sportski Centar Bor" is the Bor Airport, with a paved runway, where traditional sport air show "Fly in" used to be held.

 Bor has hosted 2013 EBSA European Under-21 Snooker Championship.